RyanRomano/brewski/README.md

 src folder
   - App.js
     - This is the master Javascript file.
-It imports all of the components and renders them.
+It imports all of the components and renders them as HTML.
   - index.js
     - This is the Javascript application root.
 This file imports App.js and inserts it into the div id="root" in the index.html file.